Guitars go out of tune.

 Do guitar tuners affect tone?

 Guitar tuners don’t usually affect the tone directly.
 However, this is one of the most common points of discussion in the world of guitar, and opinions are divisive.
 It is possible that a high-quality guitar tuner may let the strings ring out better.
+But apart from that, a middle C will remain a middle C on guitar, no matter the tuner.

 Are all guitar tuning pegs the same size?